awesto/django-shop/docs/reference/payment-providers.rst

 Payment Providers are simple classes, which create an interface from an external `Payment Service Provider`_ (shortcut PSP) to our **djangoSHOP** framework.

-Payment Providers must be aggregates of a :ref:`payment-cart-modifier`.
+Payment Providers must be aggregates of a :ref:`reference/payment-cart-modifier`.
 Here the Payment Cart Modifier computes extra fees when selected as a payment method, whereas our Payment Provider class, handles the communication with the configured PSP, whenever the customer submits the purchase request.

 In **djangoSHOP** Payment Providers normally are packed into separate plugins, so here we will